How do I Qualify for SMC(t) Benefits?

 SMC(t) Criteria and Approval

-SMC(t) Criteria and Approval: A BVA Case Study Here we present a Board of Veteran Appeals case study on SMC(t) Criteria and Approval.
-How to win your case.
+SMC(t) Criteria and Approval: A BVA Case Study Here, we present a Board of Veteran Appeals case study on SMC(t) Criteria and Approval.
+Learn how to win your case.
 From a medical standpoint, Traumatic Brain Injuries (TBI) are complex.
 Symptoms of TBI can vary and may present differently amongst people suffering from the injury.
-Special Monthly Compensation for Veterans is complex, as well.
-Adding to these complications, the definitions for things like “aid and attendance” are rather vague.
-The sum total of these circumstances is that SMC(t) criteria and approval are highly subjective.
-An assertive VA disability benefits attorney can make…
+Special […]

 Read More

-What is Special Monthly Compensation due to TBI (SMCt)?
-Special Monthly Compensation due to TBI (SMCt) is a level specifically for veterans who suffer debilitating residuals of a Traumatic Brain Injury (TBI).
+Special Monthly Compensation due to TBI, or SMC(t), is a level specifically for veterans who suffer debilitating residuals of a Traumatic Brain Injury (TBI).
 Many medical professionals refer to Traumatic Brain Injuries as the signature wound of the Iraq and Afghanistan Wars.
-Roadside bombs and other IEDs cause many of these wounds, even if the Veteran was several blocks away from the blast and suffered no other physical injuries.
-Explosive blasts trigger shock waves that disrupt brain functions.
-Due to the prevalence and severity of such injuries, Congress recently expanded the Special Monthly Compensation…
+Roadside bombs and other IEDs cause many of these wounds, even if the […]

 Read More